mamewotoko/podplayer/README.md

 TODO
 ----------
+* use database
+    * as playlist storage
-* use database to store played history and episodes as cache
+    * to store played history and episodes as cache
     * store icon image into podcast table
 * cache podcast icon
     * avoid loading podcast when UI is switched